nanobox-quickstarts/nanobox-laravel/README.md

 # add a convenient way to access your app from the browser
 nanobox dev dns add laravel.nanobox.dev

-# console into dev environment
+# console into the dev environment
 nanobox dev console

 # use the .env.example to create a local .env